ChristofferEdlund/RL-continuous-control/README.md

 [image1]: https://camo.githubusercontent.com/7ad5cdff66f7229c4e9822882b3c8e57960dca4e/68747470733a2f2f73332e616d617a6f6e6177732e636f6d2f766964656f2e756461636974792d646174612e636f6d2f746f706865722f323031382f4a756e652f35623165613737385f726561636865722f726561636865722e676966 "Trained Agent"

-# RL Navigation
+# RL Continuous Control

 ### Introduction

-This project utilizes deep reinforcement learning to train an agent to navigate in a large, square world and collect yellow bananas while avoiding blue bananas.
+This project utilizes actor-critic deep reinforcement learning to train an agent to control double jointed arms with goal of holding the tip of the arm inside a moving sphere (control zone).

 ![Trained Agent][image1]

-A reward of +1 is provided for collecting a yellow banana, and a reward of -1 is provided for collecting a blue banana.
-Thus, the goal of your agent is to collect as many yellow bananas as possible while avoiding blue bananas.
+A reward of +0.1 is given each frame the arms hand is inside the control zone, those generating the incentive for agent to reach out and follow the moving sphere.

-The state space has 37 dimensions and contains the agent's velocity, along with ray-based perception of objects around agent's forward direction.
+The state space has 33 dimensions and contains the position, rotation, velocity and angular velocities of the arm.
 Given this information, the agent has to learn how to best select actions.
-Four discrete actions are available, corresponding to:
-- **`0`** - move forward.
-- **`1`** - move backward.
-- **`2`** - turn left.
-- **`3`** - turn right.
+Four continuous actions are available, corresponding position, rotation, velocity and angular velocities of the arm.
+The actions are represented by a vector of four dimensions with value in the range of [-1, 1].

-The task is episodic, and in order to solve the environment, your agent must get an average score of +13 over 100 consecutive episodes.
+The task is episodic and in order to solve the environment, your agent must get an average score of +30 over 100 consecutive episodes.
+In the multi-agent environment the score for each episode is calculate as the mean score across agents for that episode.

+In this project we solve the environment for both a single agent and a 20 agent environment using the deep deterministic gradient policy (DDPG) method.

 ### Getting Started